Training-Dummy/howtoforge_git_ubuntu/README.md

   git add README
   git add sample.c
   ```
+## Committing changes made to the index
 - Commit the changes with a message:

   ```bash
   git commit -m "Initial commit"
   ```
+##  Creating a repository on GitHub
 - Create a repository on GitHub with the same name as your local repository (e.g., "Mytest").
   - Then, connect your local repository to the GitHub repository (Replace `'user_name'` with your GitHub username):